streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: Id
-        description: "The ID of the hosted zone that contains the resource record sets that you want to\t\t\tget"
+        description: The ID of the hosted zone that contains the resource record sets that you want toget
         type: string
       responses:
         200: